kaliiiiiiiiii/toolsnt/hivex/README.md

 ## Implementation notes
 - Hivex library itself doesn't support creation of new hives.
 This crate contains a pre-defined empty registry hive created on Windows NT 10.0
 - Strings retrieved from the hive will get its NUL-terminator striped by the bindings

-> [!WARNING]
-> Not everything is yet tested.
-Some data may be saved or retrieved incorrectly and corrupt your system.
-Proceed with caution.

 [Hivex]: https://libguestfs.org/hivex.3.html
 [Hive]: https://learn.microsoft.com/en-us/windows/win32/sysinfo/registry-hives